 - Caltrans Statewide Historic Bridge Inventory Update: Bridges that were not individually surveyed and evaluated (PDF) (Caltrans 2005)

 - Caltrans Statewide Historic Bridge Inventory Update: Timber Truss, Concrete Truss, and Suspension Bridges (PDF) (JRP Historical Consulting 2004)

 - Caltrans Statewide Historic Bridge Inventory Update: Metal Truss, Movable, and Steel Arch Bridges (PDF) (JRP Historical Consulting 2004)

 - Caltrans Statewide Historic Bridge Inventory Update: Concrete Box Girder Bridges (PDF) (Myra L. Frank & Associates, Inc. 2004)

-- Caltrans Statewide Historic Bridge Inventory Update: Concrete Arch Bridges (JRP Historical Consulting 2004)
+- Caltrans Statewide Historic Bridge Inventory Update: Concrete Arch Bridges (PDF) (JRP Historical Consulting 2004)